Wow! I didn't realize it would be so long before I got to post again, so my apologies to any readers who've petrified while I've been having a life!

 Halite forms quickly, since salt is extremely soluble in water.

 Due to its ready solubility and softness (Mohs 3 - 3.5), it isn't considered a gemstone, but I wish it was!
-What
+What color!

 Many stones and specimens can be sold and shipped as soon as they're mined, but it's been a week, and we're still waiting as our Halite dries out.
-Since it must be stored dry, and shipping will involve sealing it tightly against outside water
+Since it must be stored dry, and shipping will involve sealing it tightly against outside water and the faint, but ever present sulfur odor it exudes, we have to make sure it's completely dry.

 We hope that this process will be complete by October 25th, and will be listing over 100 widely varying specimens of Halite on Ebay, with prices starting at just 99 cents, USD!